cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 If a party A is allowing for multiple concurrent sessions the adversary may also mount an attack relaying messages of A looped back to A such that A actually interacts with itself {{HS14}}.

-Integration of party identity strings in CI is to be preferred, as this way the identities may be kept confidential.
+Integration of party identity strings in CI is to be preferred if possible.
+This way the identities may be kept confidential.
 If both identities are to be integrated in CI this is only possible if clear initiator and responder roles are assigned and the encoding of the identities within CI is ordered.

+Integration of identity strings in CI also avoids the need of the security-critical subsequent check for the identity strings which might be omitted or implemented incorrectly without notice.
+Integration of identities into CI also strengthens the security properties with respect to attacks based on quantum computers {sec-quantum-annoying}.

 When adding randomness guaranteeing for unique values of ADa and ADb then a party running the application can detect for loopbacks attacks by checking that the received remote values of ADa/ADb doesn't show up in the list of active local concurrent protocol sessions {{HMSD18}}.